chrismatrakos/interview-question/README.md

 Data will be regularly updated during the day in the form of new json files and the API needs to serve the latest available content.

-The stakeholder for this project is mark.dessain@maersk.com.
-Please contact Mark for any clarifications.

 ## Resources
 There is an example dataset that we have been given found in [data.json](./data.json) that should be used to assist with the development.